parallelbgls/Modbus.Net/Modbus.Net/Modbus.Net/README.md

 ## <a name="addition"></a> Addition

-### For Subpos System
+### For Subaddress System
-Subpos system is implemented for reading and writing of bits.
+Subaddress system is implemented for reading and writing of bits.
 ```C#
 public class AddressUnit
 {